ethanmiles/ethanmiles.github.io/_pages/about.md

 My research sits the intersection of international political economy, comparative political economy, political psychology, and political behavior.
 My dissertation project investigates how publics, governments, and firms imagine, evaluate, and construct nationality for multinational corporations, and the effects of corporate nationality on policymaking, regulatory outcomes, and corporate lobbying behavior.

-I am affiliated with the Institute for Quantitative Social Science (IQSS) and the Center for American Political Studies (CAPS).
+I am affiliated with the Institute for Quantitative Social Science (IQSS), Weatherhead Center for International Affairs (WCFIA), and the Center for American Political Studies (CAPS).
 I am also a Senior Lab Manager at Harvard’s Digital Lab for the Social Sciences (DLABSS).

 In my spare time, I enjoy photography, playing guitar, studying chess, and agonizing over Michigan athletics.